alexandrenm/Geospatial-Visualisation-with-R/README.md

 * Next, it would be interesting to look what happened in each of this cities and compare
 * Compare to other months (this is only January 2017)
 * Compare to population density
+* Adding the borders of Essex would help
 * ...

 (WORK IN PROGRESS)